HyagoOliveira/FluxEvaluationProject/README.md

 2. **Player sometime jumps when kick attack is pressed**: fixed by removing `Random.Range` from `buttonY` property at [this commit][7].
 3. **Fix ResourcesLoad component**: although it is not a required bugfix, [this fix][9] was necessary since it prevented to build the project.

+## CI/CD

+Continuous Integration and Continuous Delivery are done using [GitHub Actions for Unity](https://github.com/game-ci/unity-actions), provided by the [GameCI](https://game.ci/).

+You can download and play the last Standalone build using [this link][21]

 ## Other Improvements

 * Added namespace for each scripts